 This chapter answers Section G6(i) of the 2017 CICM Primary Syllabus, which expects the exam candidate to "explain the response of the circulation to changes in ...exercise".
-No written exam questions have ever been asked about this in the CICM First Part exam.
+Until Question 11 from the second paper of 2020, no written exam questions have ever been asked about this in the CICM First Part exam.
 Moreover, much of the material regarding oxygen uptake and cardiac output changes has already been described in the chapter on regional skeletal muscle blood flow.

 - The response to exercise consists of: